Complications of the Common Cold

 When to Call the Doctor About Common Cold Complications

-If you or your child has any of the following symptoms, seek care from your doctor:
+If you suspect that you or your child has a cold complication or has any of the following symptoms, seek care from your doctor:

 - Pain in the sinuses (pain around the nose and eyes)

 - Fever above 103 degrees Fahrenheit; if your child is younger than 3 months (12 weeks) and has a temperature of 100.4 degrees Fahrenheit or higher, call your doctor right away.

 - Fever that lasts more than one day in a child under 2 or more than three days in a child age 2 or older